BackEndByAlex/salaryscope-api/README.md

 ---

-SalaryScope is a GraphQL API that serves salary data from the tech industry, combined from four Kaggle datasets with around 68,000 records.
-The main resources are salary records, jobs, job categories, companies, and countries.
+SalaryScope is a GraphQL API that serves salary data from the tech industry, combined from five datasets (four from Kaggle, one from the US Department of Labor H-1B visa program) with around 136,000 records.
+The main resources are salary records, jobs, job categories, companies, countries, and cities.
 Users can browse and filter salary data without logging in.
 Registered users can also create, update, and delete their own salary records.
 The API includes JWT authentication, pagination, nested queries, and is deployed with full documentation on a cloud server.